Last fact-checked: 24 February 2020

 Tranquil coastlines, lush mountains and ancient artifacts combine effortlessly to stir the senses.
 The Thai people’s legendary hospitality, fascinating and mysterious while friendly and welcoming, epitomizes its "land of smiles" reputation.
 Along with a mouth-watering cuisine, Thai massage and scores of activities to indulge, it's easy to see why Thailand is so irresistible.

 Thailand is in Southeast Asia, sharing land borders with Burma, Laos, Cambodia and Malaysia, bounded by the Andaman Sea and the Gulf of Thailand.
 International flights from around the globe provide non-stop routes to Bangkok and other major tourist destinations in Thailand including Phuket, Koh Samui, Chiang Mai and Pattaya.
 Its central location makes it the ideal hub for exploring the rest of Asia, particularly since a number of low-cost airlines now fly throughout Thailand and to neighboring countries.

 (Image by Jacksoncam)

 Dental tourists have been visiting Thailand for some years, with the numbers increasing annually.
 In fact, some people even arrange for their whole family to visit Thailand for their dental care.
 With a deserved reputation for good quality, affordable treatments, the skill of its dentists and modern, high-tech facilities Thailand’s expertise is unsurpassed.

 Standards throughout Thailand are generally high and its many hospitals and clinics pride themselves on providing quality clinical care and patients services.
 Thailand was the first country In Asia to achieve the internationally-recognised JCI accreditation, a US-based initiative aimed at establishing globalized standards in healthcare quality.
 In fact, two of our most popular dental clinics – Bangkok International Dental Center and Sea Smile Dental Clinic – are among the few dental practices in Asia to have received JCI recognition.

 Dentists in Thailand have undergone rigorous training, just as dentists in Western cultures.
-In fact, many of our dentists in Thailand have received at least some of their training in the US, the UK or Australia.
+In fact, many of our dentists have received at least some of their training in the US, the UK or Australia.
 Furthermore, the best dental clinics in Thailand feature state-of-the-art technology, including digital panoramic x-ray, CT scanning equipment, 3D CAD/CAM and in-house laboratories – not always found in your clinic at home!